Get

 Since this is such a highly athletic breed, they require a protein-rich, high-quality recipe.
 Wet canned food and dry kibble are still viable options for this, but they would thrive on raw or fresh crafted recipes.

 These dogs are extremely athletic, so no matter what kind of recipe you choose, it should always have high protein and fat content.
-They need to replenish what they lose daily, so you should work alongside your veterinarian to determine the best diet possible.
+They need to replenish what they lose daily, so you should work alongside a veterinarian to determine the best diet possible.

 Many families are turning to fresh food and raw food selections for their dogs, as these seem more biologically appropriate and nutritionally friendly.
 Some people even make homemade recipes for their dogs with specially tailored recipes.